-When General Leia was two and three, she would throw epic tantrums.
+When my oldest was two and three, she would throw epic tantrums.
 Like really epic.
 I would hold her and she would fight against me and scream.
 Not always, but often I was able to stay calm and tell her I was there for her, all while she continued fighting like this.

 After after these huge meltdowns, if I responded calmly, she would be a lot easier to deal with than she had been for days!
 Believe it or not, the struggle that toddlers give you during a tantrum actually helps them release pent-up emotions so they don’t stay bottled up.

 By the way, staying present with your tantruming child isn’t “rewarding bad behavior.”

 To give some context to this statement, imagine you were really upset about something (to put it on the proper scale, it would be a situation like having a feeling like your job is threatened or a serious fight with your SO).
 Let’s say that when you tried to express themselves to a friend, she just told you, “I’m going to ignore you until you calm down.”

 That’s so not okay, right?
 It’s not okay to tell your child that either.

 And it’s true, getting the green sippy cup instead of the pink is not the same scale as the adult situations I described above.
 But your child doesn’t have the experience to know that yet.
 To him, everything is still make or break.
 That’s why he needs your help and empathy.